Ray cat: Cultural impact

+The proposition included the seeding and nurturing of a body of folklore around nuclear waste sites, with annual rituals to spread the stories forward—a so-called atomic priesthood.

 The proposal, which has been characterized as playful, was discussed in 2014 in "Ten Thousand Years", an episode of the design podcast 99% Invisible about long-term nuclear waste storage, part of a wave of attention the idea received.
 Reporter Matthew Kielty said:

 10,000 years from now, these songs or these stories may sound incomprehensible to us, but as long as they communicate this idea that it's not safe to be where the cats change colors, we will have done our job.
 May the ray cats keep us safe.

 99% Invisible commissioned Emperor X to write a song for the episode which could serve as a potential work of ray cat folklore.
 Emperor X, a former science teacher, says he was told to make the song "so catchy and annoying that it might be handed down from generation to generation over a span of 10,000 years".
 He titled the resulting work "10,000-Year Earworm to Discourage Settlement Near Nuclear Waste Repositories (Don't Change Color, Kitty)" (sometimes referred to by just its subtitle), an earworm being a song that sticks in someone's head.
 The song has fast-paced, repetitive lyrics, beginning: